cimafrancad45/clicker-game/README.md

-# clicker-game
+# Final Fantasy XIV Clicky Game.

-React memory clicking game
+A memory game based off of the MMORPG, Final Fantasy XIV utilizing react.
+You click the job icons without clicking one you have clicked before.